 Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund, resulting in a financial loss to the Fund.
-It arises principally from the Fund's financial assets.
+Credit risk arises primarily from the Fund's financial assets.